AdityaGarg8/git-credential-outlook-and-gmail/README.md

   git config --global --edit
   ```

-  And add the following at the end:
+  And add the following at the end to setup `git send-email`:

   ```config
   [credential "smtp://smtp.office365.com:587"]